Free California LLC Filings Are Over

 To operate a California LLC or other business structure, you may need to obtain various licenses and permits, including:

-• Business License: Obtain a business license from the city or county where your business is located.
-This is a general requirement for a variety of businesses.
+• Business License: Although California doesn’t have a statewide general business license, you may need to obtain a general business license from the city or county where your business is located.

 • Sales Tax Permit: Register for a sales tax permit if your business sells taxable goods or services.
 This allows you to collect sales tax from customers.